hiveot/hub.capnp/pkg/mqttgw/README.md

 Effectively the MQTT broker is limited to client-gateway interaction and is constrained by the capabilities the gateway has afforded the client based on its credentials.

-> MQTT client -> MQTT broker -> Mqtt session -> gateway session -> service capability.
+> MQTT client -> Mochi-co mqtt broker -> mqttgw session -> gateway session -> service capability.

 Note that these constraints and redirects are transparent to the client.
 Clients can interact with the MQTT broker as normally would be the case.

 **Latency Penalty:**
 The mqtt to gateway forwarding will have a latency penalty due to the extra hops from mqtt session (this service) to the gateway.
-If this service and gateway live on the same machine, this extra hop adds a latency in the order of 100usec - 1msec, depending on the machine resources. (this is a rough estimate based on other performance tests)
+If this service and gateway live on the same machine, this extra hop adds a latency in the order of 100usec, depending on the machine resources. (this is a rough estimate based on other performance tests)

 ### Authentication